BlockJayn/DFKQuestRunner-AVAX-DeFi-Kingdoms/README.md

 -   Logs all quest activity to the screen, including quest rewards/XP/SkillUps
 -   Can be configured to log to a file, for people who don't sit in front of a screen all day :)
 -   Can run locally on your main machine, or can be deployed to a server
--   Easy to switch to the POKT RPC network if Harmony RPC has issues
+-   Easy to switch to the Backup RPC network if AVAX RPC has issues
 -   Unlocks 'locked' quests - sometimes heroes get stuck on a quest and it can't be cancelled or completed through the DFK UI.
 DFKQuestRunner will attempt to complete these locked quests

 # Private Keys - Proceed with EXTREME CAUTION!